Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 While the animation was poor, the Goliath Chronicles episode "For It May Come True" stood out as one of the darkest and most heartwrenching episodes of the season.

 Pretty much the entirety of "For It May Come True" is enough to bring genuine tears, both happy and sad.
 Goliath finally gets his wish to be human, and be with Elisa... and everything goes downhill from there.
 While it was thankfully All Just a Dream created by Tatiana, seeing Goliath so utterly helpless.
-To watching helplessly as Xanatos crosses Moral Event Horizon, killing everyone he loves including Elisa.
+Watching helplessly as Xanatos crosses the Moral Event Horizon, killing everyone Goliath loves including Elisa.